jmusacchio/incubator-kie-kogito-examples/kogito-springboot-examples/dmn-tracing-springboot/README.md

 ### Prerequisites

 You will need:
-  - Java 11+ installed
+  - Java 17+ installed
   - Environment variable JAVA_HOME set accordingly
-  - Maven 3.8.6+ installed
+  - Gradle 7.6.4+ installed

 ### Configuration of the tracing addon